luckypoem/moesocks/README.md

 Explicit Congestion Notification ([ECN])
 =========================================

-## no buffer by default
+## No buffer by default

 After version v1.0.0.0, moesocks will default to no buffer at the application level.
-Smarter TCP buffer is expected from the kernel.
+Smart buffer is expected from the kernel.

 In app buffer can still be tuned on by setting "tcpBufferSizeInPacket" in `config.json` a value greater then 1.